Dedicated to improving our understanding of digital games

 Call for Conference Proposals

-To involve the greater FDG community in conference organization and planning for the conference, the SASDG Board of Directors and the FDG Steering Committee (consisting of past, current, and future conference organizers) requests proposals for hosting and organizing FDG for 2020 and 2021.
+To involve the greater FDG community in conference organization and planning for the conference, the FDG Steering Committee requests proposals for hosting and organizing FDG for 2027, 2028, and 2029.

 There are several benefits of hosting and organizing an FDG conference.
 First, conference hosts/organizers have an opportunity to build relationships and interact with the international FDG community.
 Second, this is a great opportunity for the organizers/hosts to introduce their students and colleagues to the FDG community and help grow the community as a whole.